rawandsaeed/CountDownLive/README.md

 ## Dependecy

 Just copy the TimerLive class into your project.
-This is all you really need.